mateocallec/savage-bot/docs/privacy.md

 **Effective Date:** 2025-09-23

 Savage Bot ("the Bot") respects the privacy of its users.
-This Privacy Policy explains what information is (and is not) collected when using the Bot and how it is handled.
+This Privacy Policy explains what information is collected, stored, and how it is handled when using the Bot.

 ---

-## 1. No Personal Information Collected
+## 1. Information Collected

-- Savage Bot does **not intentionally collect, store, or share personal information**.
-- The Bot only accesses minimal data provided by Discord to function correctly:
+Savage Bot collects and stores only what is necessary for its functionality:

+* **User-added messages:** Messages added via `/addmessage` and used for commands like `/trashtalk`.
+* **Server configuration:** Per-server thresholds, terms, and privacy URIs.
-  - Display names (if using `{user}` in messages)
+* **User information:** Display names and Discord IDs are temporarily used for message personalization (e.g., `{user}` in `/trashtalk`).

-  - User IDs (temporarily, to send replies and slash command messages)
-- No messages, passwords, or other private user data are stored externally.
+No external personal information (emails, passwords, DMs) is collected or shared.

 ---

-## 2. Message Handling
+## 2. Message Storage and Handling

-- The Bot reads messages **in your Discord server** to provide automated replies.
-- Messages are not saved to any external database or logged permanently.
-- Responses are chosen from the predefined list in [messages.json](https://github.com/mateocallec/Discord-Savage-Bot/blob/main/messages.json).
+* Messages are stored locally on the host server in each server's storage folder (e.g., `./storage/servers/<guildId>/messages.json`).
+* Server configuration is stored in `config.json`.
+* Messages are used only to generate automated replies and interactive commands like `/trashtalk`.
+* The `/export` command allows server administrators to download all stored messages and configuration in a JSON file.

 ---

 ## 3. Use of Environment Variables

-- The Bot requires a Discord token (`TOKEN`) stored in `.env` or as an environment variable.
-- This token is used to authenticate with Discord and is **never shared**.
+* Discord token (`TOKEN`) is required to authenticate the Bot.
+* Optional environment variables like `THRESHOLD`, `TERMS_URI`, and `PRIVACY_URI` can configure default behavior.
+* Tokens and environment variables are **never shared** or stored externally by the Bot.

 ---

 ## 4. Third-Party Services

-- Savage Bot uses the Discord API to operate.
+* Savage Bot uses the Discord API to operate.
-- Any data sent to Discord is subject to Discord’s own privacy policies.
+* Any data sent to Discord (messages, user mentions) is subject to Discord’s privacy policies.

 ---

 ## 5. Security

-- The Bot does not transmit personal information outside the Discord platform.
+* All stored data resides **locally on the host server**.
-- The developer is not responsible for security breaches or misuse of the Bot by server administrators or members.
+* The developer is **not responsible** for server misconfiguration, security breaches, or misuse by administrators or members.
+* Server administrators are responsible for access control and management of exported JSON files.

 ---

+## 6. Retention and Deletion

+* Messages and server configuration remain stored locally until manually deleted or reset.
+* Administrators can delete all messages using `/reset` or remove specific messages with `/deletemessage`.
+* The `/export` command allows administrators to back up all stored messages and configuration.

+---

-## 6. Changes to Privacy Policy
+## 7. Changes to Privacy Policy

 The developer may update this Privacy Policy at any time.
-Continued use of the Bot constitutes acceptance of any changes.
+Continued use of Savage Bot constitutes acceptance of any changes.

 ---

-## 7. Contact
+## 8. Contact

-If you have any questions about privacy or data handling:
+For questions or concerns about privacy or data handling:

 **Matéo Florian Callec**
 Email: [mateo@callec.net](mailto:mateo@callec.net)

 ---

-**Savage Bot is designed for fun and does not track or store user information beyond what is needed to operate within Discord.**
+**Savage Bot stores only user-added messages and server configuration required for its operation.
+No external personal data is collected.**